BayesLIM/emupy/README.md

 ### About:
 **emupy** is a generalized Python implementation of the emulator algorithm detailed in [Kern et al. 2017](https://arxiv.org/abs/1705.04688), and includes methods for Principcal Component Analysis (PCA) and Gaussian Process Regression.
-It is currently only compatible with Python 2.7
+It is currently only compatible with Python 2.7.
+To see emupy applied specifically to emulating the 21cm EoR power spectrum, see [pycape](https://github.com/nkern/pycape).

 ### Dependencies:
 - numpy >= 1.10.4